jdelaude/Daemons/README.md

 This repository contains fragments of something that was never meant to be complete.
 Some pieces are visible.
 Some are hidden.

 If you understand, you already know what to do.

+_"Some gifts are not meant to be opened.
+Yet they always are."_
+_"The first truth was the last lie."_
+_"What was lost was never meant to be found."_

+Those who find the key will know where to go.